Here’s one approach to keeping your baby fed and your milk production moving along, if your baby isn’t able to nurse at first.

-At first – skin contact
+At the start – skin contact

 Use continuous skin-to-skin contact, low-pressure help as needed.
 Even non-latching babies will move readily to the breast on their own, if kept on the mother’s chest (especially if birth medications were not used).
 Many of these self-directed babies will go on to breastfeed with little or no help.